yuvi-18/git-notes/notes.md

 This will show you the remote url of your repository.

+### ssh keys

+to give the permission of your local device to modify the repository of your github account you need to generate the ssh keys and paste it into your local device. the guide to this is given on the official github webite just go to gihub > settings > generate ssh and gpg keys or ["[click here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)"]

 ### Add remote repository
 You can add a remote repository by running the following command: